The Creeping Terror: Production

 Principal photography began in late 1962, but instead of shooting at scenic Lake Tahoe as Silliphant had expected, a muddy pond at Spahn Ranch in Simi Valley, California was used.
-When the film's special effects creator was not paid for his work, he allegedly stole the original creature costume a day prior to shooting, forcing Savage and his remaining crew to assemble a poorly constructed replica.
+When the film's special-effects creator was not paid for his work, he allegedly stole the original creature costume on the day before shooting was to commence, forcing Savage and his remaining crew to assemble a poorly constructed replica.
 In John Stanley's Revenge of the Creature Features Movie Guide (1988), the resultant creature is described as "...an elongated alien monster resembling a clumsy shag rug..."
 Because of Savage's difficulties in securing financing, filming was episodic and did not conclude until 1963.

 There is minimal dialogue in the film, with nearly all vocalization provided in expository format by a narrator.
-This is because Savage either shot scenes without regard to the professional quality of the sound, the sound was improperly transferred (or not transferred at all, as a cost-saving measure) to 35mm mag stock, or the original soundtracks were lost.
-Having insufficient funds to pay for basic sound transfers or extensive post-production dubbing, Savage ultimately hired Larry Burrell, a radio news reader whose other film credits include They Saved Hitler's Brain and the nudie cutie Not Tonight Henry, to narrate the entire film.
-Although a minor amount of poor-quality re-dubbing was performed, the narrator speaks over most of the dialogue in the film, and long intervals devoid of dialogue have no narration, similar in style to many educational films produced in the 1950s and 1960s.
+The exact cause of the missing dialogue is uncertain.
+Savage may have filmed scenes without regard to the professional quality of the sound, the sound might have been improperly transferred (or not transferred at all, as a cost-saving measure) to 35mm mag stock or the original soundtracks were lost.
+Unable to fund basic sound transfers or extensive post-production dubbing, Savage hired Larry Burrell, a radio news reader whose other film credits include They Saved Hitler's Brain and the nudie cutie Not Tonight Henry, to narrate the entire film.
+Although a minor amount of poor-quality redubbing was performed, the narrator speaks over most of the dialogue in the film, and long intervals devoid of dialogue have no narration, similar in style to many educational films produced in the 1950s and 1960s.

-Savage might have checked into a motel with a silent picture-only Moviola to quickly assemble the finished film.
-Prior to the film's alleged release, however, Savage was repeatedly sued, and facing a possible indictment on charges of fraud, he vanished.
-Savage/Nelson/White was apparently never heard from again in the context of film production, and he reportedly died of liver failure in 1975, aged 41.
-In 2009, his wife Lois wrote a "tell-all" novel that featured her life with Savage, albeit using aliases.
+Savage quickly edited the film with a silent picture-only Moviola.
+Prior to the film's release, Savage was repeatedly sued, and, facing a possible indictment on charges of fraud, he vanished.
+He would never again become involved in film production, and he reportedly died of liver failure in 1975 at the age of 41.
+In 2009, Savage's wife Lois wrote a novel based on her life with him.